 I want to be the most transparent and efficient philanthropic organization in China.

-The key word is transparency, which means as long as you donate, support my programs, you will know exactly where every penny goes.
+The first key word is transparency, which means as long as you donate, support my programmes, you will know exactly where every penny goes.
 The second point is efficiency.
 I hope the poverty alleviation experiment 2.0 can help enhance the comprehensive social efficiency in the field where I have brought philanthropy in, rather than simply paying for the bills.

 If I just tell stories of the suffering of the poor, after winning the sympathy of the rich, to give money to the poor, I think that would be no difference with a beggar in the old society, kneeling on the roadside to ask for pity, food, and coins to pay for tuition or medical expenses.
 That's just a licensed beggar.